ibm-cloud-docs/satellite/ts-host-registration-script-fails.md

 # Why does the host registration script fail?
 {: #host-registration-script-fails}

+Troubleshoot and resolve host registration script failures by ensuring your RHEL machine meets the minimum requirements and follows the correct configuration steps for {{site.data.keyword.satelliteshort}}.
+{: shortdesc}

 When you SSH into your own infrastructure machine that you want to attach as a {{site.data.keyword.satelliteshort}} host and run the host registration script, you see a message similar to the following example.
 {: tsSymptoms}